CartwrightLab/coati/README.md

 or `coati msa` to be used with downstream analyses and maintain our model assumption that the reference is always in frame.
 ```
+coati format - convert between formats, extract and/or reoder sequences

 Usage: coati format [OPTIONS] input

 Positionals: